-- C. The Company's amended Articles of Incorporation had been approved by the stockholders in the meeting held on May 16, 2016, under which current year's earnings, if any, shall be distributed in the following order: - (1) Payment of taxes and dues; - (2) Completing the deficit and losses; - (3) Set aside 10% for statutory surplus reserve, unless the statutory surplus reserve has reached the total capital; - (4) Set aside or reverse special reserves; - (5) Any further remaining amount shall be added to the unallocated surplus from the prior year as shareholder dividend and bonus.
-The Board of Directors shall draft a proposal to distribute the surplus, which shall be approved at a shareholders' meeting. - D. Legal reserve can only be used to offset deficits or increase capital in issuing common stock or in distributing cash.
+- D. Legal reserve can only be used to offset deficits or increase capital in issuing common stock or in distributing cash.
 The amount of legal reserve that may be used to increase capital shall be limited to the portion of the reserve balance exceeding 25% of the capital stock. - E. In accordance with the R.O.C.
 Securities and Future Bureau (SFB) regulation, in addition to legal reserve, the Company should set aside a special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
 When debit balance on other equity items is reversed subsequently, the reserved amount could be included in the distributable earnings. - F. The Taiwan imputation tax system requires that any undistributed current earnings of a company derived on or after January 1, 1998 to be subject to an additional 10% corporate income tax if the earnings are not distributed in the following year.
 As of December 31, 2016 and 2015, the undistributed earnings derived on or after the implementation of the imputation tax system were \$10,252,276 and \$9,921,153, respectively. - G. As of December 31, 2016 and 2015, the balances of stockholders' imputation tax credit account of the Company were \$482,903 and \$875,437, respectively.
 The rate of shareholders' imputation tax credit to undistributed earnings for the earnings distributed in 2015 was 17.19%.
-The rate of shareholders' imputation tax credit to undistributed earnings for the earnings to be distributed in 2016 is expecting to be approximately 10.38%.
+The rate of shareholders' imputation tax credit to undistributed earnings for the earnings for the earnings to be distributed in 2016 is expecting to be approximately 10.38%.